itskeshavsharma/itskeshavsharma/README.md

 - 📫 How to reach me **keshavsharma7167@gmail.com**

-- 💬 Ask me about **Python, Flask, Machine Learning, Data Analytics and hackathons!**
+- 💬 Ask me about **Python, Machine Learning, Data Analytics and hackathons!**

-- ⚡ Fun fact **I think I'm funny... until my code breaks 😂**
+- ⚡ **Every expert was once a beginner — I'm just enjoying the journey** 🚀

 <h3 align="left">Connect with me:</h3>
 <p align="left">